BarisAlbayrakIEEE/GeneticLaminate/README.md

 # 5. The Concurrency

 Let's recall the flowchart of the genetic solution:
-0. Generation: Generate a new population as the initial elite population
+0. **Generation:** Generate a new population as the initial elite population
-1. Perform crossover on the existing elite generation
+1. **Crossover:** Perform crossover on the existing elite generation
-2. Mutate the crossovers
+2. **Mutation:** Mutate the crossovers
-3. Measure fitness rates of the mutations
+3. **Measure:** Measure the fitness rates for the mutations
-4. Obtain the new elites from the mutations based on the fitness rates
+4. **Selection:** Obtain the new elites from the mutations based on the fitness rates
-5. If maxima is detected go to Step 0, otherwise go to Step 1
+5. **Inspection:** If maxima is detected, go to Step 6, otherwise go to Step 1

 Below are the required software operations for such a flowchart:
 - Traversal within linear contiguous data structures (i.e. array or vector),